LennaHammer/English/EVP/out/words_adjective.md

 ## 340. annual ## adjective [always before noun]
 /ˈæn.ju.əl/
 [B1]happening once every year, or relating to a period of one year
-- an annual event/visit/holiday
+- an annual `event/visit/holiday`
-- annual income/salary
+- annual `income/salary`

 ## 341. antique ## adjective
 /ænˈtiːk/
 [B1]old and often rare or beautiful
-- antique furniture
+- antique `furniture`
 - antique silver/jewelry

 ## 342. anxious ## adjective
 /ˈæŋk.ʃəs/ WORRIED
 [B1]worried and nervous
-- He's very anxious about his exams.
+- He's very anxious `about` his exams.
-- My mother always gets a bit anxious if we're late.
+- My mother always `gets` a bit anxious if we're late.
 - I saw my sister's anxious face at the window.

 ## 343. ashamed ## adjective [never before noun]
 /əˈʃeɪmd/ EMBARRASSED
 [B1]feeling guilty or embarrassed about something you have done
-- You've got nothing to be ashamed of.
+- You've got nothing to be ashamed `of`.
-- She ought to be ashamed of herself - talking to her mother like that!
+- She ought to be ashamed `of herself` - talking to her mother like that!
-- He was ashamed to admit to his mistake.
+- He was ashamed `to` admit to his mistake.
-- I was ashamed that I'd made so little effort.
+- I was ashamed `that` I'd made so little effort.
-- I felt so ashamed of myself for making such a fuss.
+- I `felt` so ashamed of myself for making such a fuss.

 ## 344. asleep ## adjective [never before noun]
 /əˈsliːp/ SLEEPING
 [B1]sleeping or not awake
 - The children are asleep.
-- I fell asleep as soon as my head hit the pillow.
+- I `fell` asleep as soon as my head hit the pillow.
-- I'm surprised to see you awake - ten minutes ago you were fast/sound asleep.
+- I'm surprised to see you awake - ten minutes ago you were `fast/sound` asleep.
-- I've only just got up and I'm still half asleep.
+- I've only just got up and I'm still `half` asleep.

 ## 345. average ## adjective
 /ˈæv.rɪdʒ/ AMOUNT
 [B1]An average number is the number you get by adding two or more amounts together and dividing the total by the number of amounts.
-- an average age/temperature
+- an average `age/temperature`

 ## 346. awake ## adjective [never before noun]
 /əˈweɪk/
 [B1]not sleeping
-- I find it so difficult to stay awake late.
+- I find it so difficult to `stay` awake late.
-- I drink a coffee to keep me awake.
+- I drink a coffee to `keep` me awake.
-- I lay awake half the night worrying.
+- I `lay` awake half the night worrying.

 ## 347. bad ## adjective
 /bæd/ SEVERE